 Does Xfinity have a low-income internet discount?

-What is the lowest cost for Xfinity internet?
+What is the cheapest Xfinity internet package?

 How fast is Comcast’s $10 internet?